rahul26goyal/learning-go-module/README.md

 github.com/rahul26goyal/learning-go-module v0.1.0
 ```

-10. Use this dependency on a different project if as requreid.
+10. Use this dependency on a different project if as required.
 Referance: https://blog.golang.org/publishing-go-modules